Former Chiefs assistant coach Britt Reid, son of Andy Reid, charged with felony DWI

 Former Chiefs assistant coach Britt Reid, head coach Andy Reid's son, was charged after a February crash that seriously injured a 5-year-old girl.

+Former Kansas City Chiefs assistant linebackers coach Britt Reid is facing a charge of driving while intoxicated in a February..

-Reid, the son of former Philadelphia Eagles coach and current Chiefs head coach Andy Reid, was placed on administrative leave after..
+Britt Reid, the son of former Philadelphia Eagles and current Kansas City Chiefs head coach Andy Reid, has been charged with DWI..